g31s/waps/README.md

-# Wireless Access Point Scanner - Gem
+# Wireless Access Point Scanner - Ruby Gem

 WAPS uses iwlist to scan for wireless access points and convert the output into ruby hash format.
 Following is the usage of the gem.